 A spreadsheet packed with only numbers makes it almost impossible to spot trends and make sense of your data at a glance.
 Now, import all the data into a single sheet and create interactive cross-platform reports in Google sheets.
 And instantly, you make a difference.

 Whether it is your site traffic, sales from your stores, or new followers on your social media sites, uniting and making sense of your data at different places can mean a lot for your business.
-Bringing this data together and creating meaningful marketing reporting dashboards automatically turns your numbers into clear, actionable insights.
+Bringing this data together and creating meaningful informes de marketing dashboards automatically turns your numbers into clear, actionable insights.

 And so, with a spreadsheet and some integrations, you can learn how to quickly pull data from multiple sources to help you create unified cross-platform dashboards for all your reporting needs.